rognil/cc-to-git/README.md

 All tags will end up on the main branch :(.

+## Real complex history relations

+The solution can't handle uncatalogued changes which are represented like this

+    /clearcase/proj/Tools/Util/inc@@/main/axe/1/Ndb/main/1/NdbApi_V1.H@@/main/1

+that is having @@ twice.

 ## Problems

 It is worth nothing that when initially importing the history from Clearcase